 Threat actors and cyberattacks are continually evolving and becoming more sophisticated.
 It becomes more critical than ever for organizations to map their defense systems and identify gaps in the security posture.
-Using MITRE ATT&CK, a standard framework that classifies adversary behaviors, organizations can identify holes in defenses and prioritize them based on risk.
+Using MITRE ATT&CK, a standard framework that classifies adversary behaviors, organizations can identify holes in defenses and enables efficient knowledge sharing.

-The intuitive framework provides intelligence about cybersecurity threats and is a useful tool for all organizations.
+The intuitive framework provides intelligence about cybersecurity threats and is a must-have tool for all organizations to improve analyst collaboration and reduce business risk.